xwipeoutx/xwipeoutx.github.io/_posts/2019-02-26-how-does-hololens2-matter.md

 So we've got some actual (comparative) horsepower now.

 The flipside?
 We're having to push many more pixels with the FOV increase.
-With a viewing area jump of about 4x, we have about 4x the number of pixels - the equivalent to rendering 4k instead of 1080.
+With a viewing area jump of about 2.4x, we have about 2.4x the number of pixels.

 So it's gonna _need_ that extra GPU power.